TV Globo: Controversies

 It has been popularly alleged that TV Globo's absolute dominance in Brazilian television has allowed its proprietors to influence public opinion in the country, such as during the 1989 presidential campaign, when it broadcast an edited version of the candidates' debate favoring Fernando Collor de Mello to Luiz Inácio Lula da Silva.
 Globo's history and influence was chronicled in the 1993 British documentary Beyond Citizen Kane, which compared it to that of the fictional character Charles Foster Kane.

-In 1994, Jornal Nacional, Globo's nationwide television news show, was forced by the Superior Court of Justice to read a statement by then Rio de Janeiro's governor, Leonel Brizola.
+On 15 March 1994, Jornal Nacional, Globo's nationwide primetime television newscast, was forced by the Superior Court of Justice to read a statement by then Rio de Janeiro's governor, Leonel Brizola.
 The group was found guilty of defaming Brizola in a newspaper article and on television.
 The court granted Brizola the right to address a response on Globo's Jornal Nacional, which had Cid Moreira to read Brizola's response.

 In 2016, Globo generated worldwide controversy when The Guardian reported that the network had replaced the winner of its Globeleza carnival pageant because she was deemed to be too "black".
 The winner, Nayara Justino, had been selected after winning a vote on one of Brazil's most popular TV shows.
 Globo denied any wrongdoing.